Polyergus

 Polyergus is a small genus of ants with 14 described species.
-They are also referred to by the names "Slave-raiding ants" or "Amazon ants".
+They are also referred to by the names "slave-raiding ants" and "Amazon ants".
 They are characterized by their habit of raiding nests (of Formica) for workers.

 Reproduction

 Polyergus workers are incapable of caring for brood, for the most part due to their dagger-like, piercing mandibles.
 As such, they have evolved to rely on certain species of ants in the genus Formica.
 They have lost the instinct for carrying out even rudimentary brood care, and even for feeding themselves (which they are unable to do).
 Polyergus 'workers' exist more as a force of improvised soldiers, acting in essence solely to raid the Formica nests.
 The captured ants are generally referred to as "slaves" in scientific and popular literature, though recent attempts have been made to apply other human cultural models.
 Some of these describe the Polyergus as "raiders", "pirates", or "kidnappers".
 They also describe the Formica workers as "helper-ants" or "domesticated animals".